mzimbres/rtcpp/README.md

 ### Benchmarks

-The links below shows the time taken to fill a `std::set` and my own implementation of it `rt::set.
-Each one is tested with five allocators:
+The figures below show the bencharks I have made to compare the performance of std::set and std::list with various allocators.
+They are

   1. `std::allocator`.
   2. `rt::allocator`.
 (The node allocator.)